Tight Virginia governor's race sets tone on Election Day eve

 Biden's approval ratings have fallen in recent weeks.
 And the Democratic-controlled Congress has yet to approve a major public works bill or a sweeping spending package that would dramatically increase government support for the social safety net.

 Both McAuliffe and Youngkin were campaigning Monday in greater Richmond, the state capital, whose fast-growing suburbs could swing the race.
-They also planned stops in Virginia Beach, which flipped blue in a presidential race for the fist time since 1964 in backing Biden last year, and the Blue Ridge Mountain city of Roanoke.
+More than 200 supporters, including families with children, attended an afternoon Youngkin rally in a small airport hanger.

+The candidates each also planned stops in Roanoke and McAuliffe had a northern Virginia swing set for Monday night.

-Youngkin was also headed to a night rally in Loudoun County, encompassing Washington suburbs that have become the epicenter of parent activist groups who object to school curriculums that include instruction about institutional racism as un-American.
-The Republican has made pledges to ensure parents have greater say in what their kids are taught a centerpiece of his campaign — possibly foreshadowing similar arguments GOP candidates will use across the country in races next year.
+Heading that way too was Youngkin, who announced an evening event in Loudoun County, encompassing Washington suburbs that have become the epicenter of parent activist groups who object to school curriculums that include instruction about institutional racism as un-American.

+Youngkin has made pledges to ensure parents have greater say in what their kids are taught a centerpiece of his campaign — possibly foreshadowing similar arguments GOP candidates will use across the country in races next year.

 The largely overlapping campaigning stops followed each side working to ensure their most ardent supporters were fired up over the weekend.
 Youngkin spent Sunday in the far southwest tip of the state, a Republican stronghold.